About Miracles in Motion

 Why us?

-There's something magical about the transformation that occurs when we bring together the energy and spirit of horses with people in need.
-Confidence, comfort, strength, and community grow exponentially.
+A transformation occurs when we bring together the energy and spirit of horses with people in need.
+Our riders take the skills they learn with them from the arena to their daily lives.
+Their confidence, comfort, strength, and sense of community grow exponentially.

 Our programs impact not only the student, but the entire family.
-The changes started at Miracles develop into new opportunities and hope.
+The positive changes they gain throughout the program develop into new opportunities and hope.
+Caretakers have time during lessons to connect with each other and share resources, accomplish their own tasks, or enjoy our serene, pastoral property.

 Board, Staff, & Instructors